Expert Educational Consultancy. Real-World Impact.

 Bridging the Gap Between Theory and Practice

 What makes Koinonia Educational different?
-We are a curated, not-for-profit collective of serving secondary school headteachers, current policy-makers, and leading university professors.
+We are a curated, not-for-profit collective of serving secondary school headteachers, current policy-makers, and leading UK-based and international academics.

 We provide relevant, actionable insights from living the daily challenges of the global education sector.
+We offer a space for peer-reviewed online publication.
 We deliver expert-led public speaking, bespoke research, and executive coaching grounded in current reality, not outdated models.

 Our work arose from the Koinonia Schools’ Project, a collaboration of primary, secondary, and international schools.
 Led by Simon Uttley and based on research-informed practice, this ground-breaking partnership with St. Mary’s University, Twickenham, set a new standard.
 Now in our tenth year, we have KoinEd Associate Scholars in the UK, US, Poland, Ukraine, and beyond.